EYamanS/web3experimentation/README.md

 # web3experimentation
 A solidity based test contract deployed on Rinkeby Test Network + basic frontend with web3.js implemented to interact with it

+Metamask should be installed in order to use